Dark Floors

-Dark Floors – The Lordi Motion Picture is a 2008 English-language Finnish horror film that features members of the hard rock band Lordi playing the monsters.
+Dark Floors – The Lordi Motion Picture is a 2008 English-language Finnish horror film that features members of the rock band Lordi playing the monsters.
 Band frontman Mr Lordi also designed the film's logo.
 The film was released in February 2008 and stars William Hope, Leon Herbert, Philip Bretherton, Ronald Pickup, and Skye Bennett.
 A new Lordi song, Beast Loose in Paradise, is featured in the end credits of the film.

 Plot

 A young, autistic girl at a hospital holds the key to defeating other-dimensional monsters that seek to kill everyone.